 Earn two degrees in five years without having to apply for graduate school and get an early edge in the marketplace.
-High school students apply to Lebanon Valley College through the LVC Application and submit other required materials for admission to the College.
-On the application, students must indicate Psychology as their intended major.
+High school students apply to Lebanon Valley College through the LVC Application or Common App and submit other required materials for admission to the College.
+On the application, students must indicate Psychology-Clinical Mental Health Counseling as their intended major.
 Successful majors will earn a bachelor’s of science midway through their fourth year and master’s of science after the fifth year, and be prepared to enter a job market with an expected 22% growth through 2028 according to the U.S. Bureau of Labor Statistics.
-Already have a bachelor’s degree?
-You can apply to be admitted directly to the graduate level here.

 About the Program

 The Lebanon Valley College Clinical Mental Health Counseling (CMHC) Program is designed with primacy on the following characteristics:

 - Evidence-based curriculum

 - Broad training to allow for an understanding of the complexities inherent to counseling

 - Exposure to ethically-focused clinical skills

 - Development of clinical experiences across broad domains to allow students to be prepared to treat culturally diverse individuals, families, and populations

 - Training experiences to prepare students to work in a variety of settings including community agencies, private practice, integrative health care, organizations, and schools